 Building Confidence Around Strangers

 For dogs who are uncomfortable near people, it’s helpful to do the training in an area that’s near people but at a distance far enough where they feel safe.
 This may mean being a foot or two away from people or only having the sight of someone down the block.
-Expose your dog to the sights and sounds of strangers but stay at a threshold where they are comfortable and not reacting, and if people approach you ask them to ignore your dog.
+Expose your dog to the sights and sounds of strangers, but stay at a threshold where they’re comfortable.
+If people approach you, ask them to ignore your dog.

 You should also pair the presence of the stranger with rewards like small pieces of high value treats.
 Through desensitization and counterconditioning you’ll be able to help your dog make positive associations to the presence of people and slowly shift your dog’s feelings and behavior around meeting new people.